campg2j003/JAWS-Script-for-Audacity/audacity_readme.txt

 To adjust pan right, press Alt+Shift+RightArrow.
 The last 4 keys replace the default JAWS mouse movement scripts while focus is in the main window.
 If you want to activate the original functionality while in the main window, turn on the JAWS cursor.
-To toggle speech on or off, press shift+Insert+s.
+To toggle speech on or off, press Shift+Insert+S.
 To toggle alert messages on or off, press Control+`).
 This duplicates the Announce Audacity messages option in Adjust JAWS options.
-See the what's new.txt for more info.
+See what's new.txt for more info.
 In a toolbar to move to the next toolbar press Control+Tab In a toolbar to move to the previous toolbar press Control+Shift+Tab To speak the program's state (play/pause/record/stop) press JAWSKey+delete